yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Conditional

 ??? example  "&lt;every [positiveAmount] years&gt;"
-	Tests true when a multiple of game years, as defined in Speeds.json and adjusted by starting Era, has been reached or passed by the current turn.
+	Tests true when the game year, as defined in Speeds.json and adjusted by starting Era, has reached or passed a multiple of the parameter.
 Always true for Speed.startYear
 	Example: "&lt;every [3] years&gt;"

 	Applicable to: Conditional